sirpratama/football-shop/README.md

 #### 4. **Enhanced User Engagement**
 - Smooth interactions (e.g., updating a shopping cart without refreshing the page) keep users engaged.
 - Better continuity improves user satisfaction.

+---

+### ❌ Negative Effects

+#### 1. **Navigation Issues**
+- AJAX can break the browser’s back/forward buttons if not handled correctly.
+- Users may lose the ability to bookmark or share a specific state of the page.

+#### 2. **Accessibility Concerns**
+- Screen readers may not detect dynamically updated content unless ARIA roles and proper semantics are used.

+#### 3. **SEO Challenges**
+- Content loaded via AJAX may not be indexed properly by search engines unless implemented with SEO-friendly practices.

+#### 4. **Error Handling**
+- Poor error handling in AJAX requests can leave users confused if content fails to load without feedback.

+---